FXIhub/xfel2013/README.md

        - Raw: tcp://10.253.0.51:4500
        - Corrected: tcp://10.253.0.51:4501

-       Note: Stream of wnly events with FEL on!
+       Note: Stream of only events with FEL on!

 __Data of the central (working) three modules can be received from:__